hermish/concepts-research/experiments/descriptions.md

 # Descriptions

 ## Survey-Four
-Experiment were participants were showm only the topic of each questions, and were first asked to make the following judgements:
+Experiment were participants were shown only the topic of each questions, and were first asked to make the following judgements:

 1. How curious are you to know about the question and its answer?
 2. How popular do you think this question is in this social forum?

-For each participant, half the questions were randomly chosen to have high up-vote numbers (mean: 2405), while the remainder were symetrically given very low up-vote numbers (mean: 24).
+For each participant, half the questions were randomly chosen to have high up-vote numbers (mean: 2405), while the remainder were symmetrically given very low up-vote numbers (mean: 24).
 In the second phase, we then asked them to reveal the question and answer to exactly five of the questions they saw during the experiment.

 ## Survey-Five
 In this experiment, participants were shown the full text of the questions, and asked to make a more complete set of judgements: